flebel/embassy/README.md

 # Usage

+Embassy uses a configuration file in JSON format to define its active endpoints.
+Unless specified using the `-config` flag, the configuration file should be named `config.json` and reside at the root of the Embassy project.
+For convenience, a `config.json` file with example endpoints is included with the project.

 A minimum of 3 settings must be set for every ambassador:

         Ambassador    The name of the ambassador, as found in the ambassador's `Name` constant